All 10 John Legend Albums in Order of Release Date

 14. Merry Merry Christmas

-“A Legendary Christmas” is John Legend’s seventh studio album and his enchanting foray into the world of Christmas music, debuting on October 26, 2018.
-This festive masterpiece showcases notable collaborations with artists like Esperanza Spalding and the legendary Stevie Wonder, infusing the holiday spirit with soulful melodies.
-To complement the album, John embarked on a tour bearing the same name, spreading holiday cheer from November to December 2018.
-The album’s excellence was further recognized with a nomination for Best Traditional Pop Vocal Album at the 2020 Grammy Awards, cementing its place as a classic addition to the holiday music canon.
+“A Legendary Christmas” is the seventh studio album of John Legend and his enchanting foray into the world of Christmas music, debuting on October 26, 2018.
+Featuring some great collaborations, among which Esperanza Spalding and the legendary Stevie Wonder are included, this festive masterpiece infuses the holiday spirit with soulful melodies.
+Complementing the album, John released a tour with the same name and ran from November to December 2018.
+With excellence, it even brought home a nomination for Best Traditional Pop Vocal Album in the 2020 Grammy Awards, really setting it as a classic addition to holiday music.

 7. Bigger Love (2020)